Click Here for Our Recommended Antivirus for Your Device

 Main Differences Between Interest Rate and Discount Rate

-1. The discount rate is the central bank’s interest rate on the commercial banks on its shortest-term loans.
-In contrast, interest is the loan that the lender gives to the borrower for that the lender charges some percentage of that money yearly or monthly as the interest rate.
+1. The discount rate is the central bank’s interest rate on commercial banks’ shortest-term loans.
+In contrast, interest is the loan the lender gives the borrower; the lender charges some percentage of that money yearly or monthly as the interest rate.

-2. The interest rate is decided by the commercial banks, and the Discount rate is determined only by the central bank.
+2. The commercial banks decide the interest rate, and the Discount rate is determined only by the central bank.

-3. The interest rate is affected by the change in the effective rate of interest.
-But the changes in the effective rate of interest do not affect the discount rate.
+3. The change in the effective rate of interest affects the interest rate.
+But the effective interest rate changes do not affect the discount rate.

 4. In the Interest rate, the main focus is on the lender’s viewpoint, but in the Discount rate, the investor’s viewpoint is given more value.

-5. The discount rate is used to find the current value of the net amount of cash returned by the commercial banks.
+5. The discount rate is used to find the current value of the net cash returned by the commercial banks.
 But it is not calculated by the Interest rate.

 Difference Between Interest Rate and Discount Rate